GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 For instance if we were releasing version ``1.2.0``, we would name the branch ``release/1.2.x``.
 In contrast to the ``OneFlow`` approach, we do not delete the ``release`` branch.
-Once the release candidate release is ready, it is tagged and merged back into ``develop``.
+Once the release candidate is ready, it is tagged and merged back into ``develop``.
 From that point the ``release`` branch exists to provide a basis for maintaining the major/minor release via the patching index.
 Once the ``release/major.minor.x`` branch is tagged, it only exists as a starting point